 The Central and Eastern Sydney Primary and Community Health Research Consortium commenced in 2016 as a response to these challenges.
 It brings together two local health districts (Sydney and South Eastern Sydney) as well as the co-terminous local primary health network (Central and Eastern Sydney) under one partnership as the Central and Eastern Sydney Primary and Community Health Cohort/Resource (CES-P&CH).
 From here, we inform primary and community services planning, program development and evaluation.

-Recent studies based on our ‘Resource’ of 12 NSW and national datasets and 215.6 million health records include predictors of health service use amongst older people, understanding the relationship between social isolation, health service use and health outcomes, and the health of carers.
+Recent studies based on the Resource include predictors of health service use amongst older people, understanding the relationship between social isolation, health service use and health outcomes, and the health of carers.
 The Resource has also led to competitive research grant applications, as well as early career and PhD student projects.

 The CES-P&CH Cohort/Resource has funding and ethics approval until June 2024.
 This includes funding for a research translation officer.
-In this time we will continue our current partner-led studies, developed through the annual research priorities fora.
+New research topic areas are identified In this time we will continue our current partner-led studies, developed through the annual research priorities fora.